 AutoOED is designed in a hierarchical and modular way.
 Overall the platform consists of four layers:

-Scheduler: a task scheduler that runs and monitors the optimization and evaluation tasks given by users or optimization algorithms, also interacts with the underlying database.
+- Scheduler: the scheduler that runs and monitors the optimization and evaluation, also interacts with the underlying database.

 Though most of the layers are specifically designed for AutoOED, the algorithm layer is actually highly modular and easy to be extended with custom algorithms.
 See our API reference for more details.